jpotter80/stellar-classification/README.md

 ## Acknowledgments
 - Vizier
     - This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France (DOI: 10.26093/cds/vizier).
 The original description of the VizieR service was published in A&AS 143, 23
 - The Hipparcos and Tycho Catalogues (ESA 1997)
 ```

+### Key Updates:
+- **Database Setup**: Instructions added to set up the PostgreSQL database.
+- **Poetry for Dependency Management**: Updated installation steps to use Poetry, enhancing project setup and dependency management.
+- **Enhanced File Descriptions**: Updated to reflect the integration with PostgreSQL and the use of `database.py`.